New California rules end distinction for vaccinated workers

-SACRAMENTO, Calif. — Workplace regulators are poised to extend California's coronavirus pandemic regulations into next year with revisions that businesses say could worsen the labor shortage.
+SACRAMENTO, Calif. — California workplace regulators extended the state's coronavirus pandemic regulations into next year with revisions that businesses say could worsen the labor shortage.

 For the full AP story, click HERE.